 Fasten off, and weave in ends.

 Cut 12 24” lengths of yarn.
-Pull through the very end of the hat.
-Braid half way, and tie off with a separate piece of yarn, leaving the ends free.
+Pull through the very end of the hat so the yarn is centered through the end of the hat with 12″ hanging down on each side.
+Braid strands together half way, and tie off with a separate piece of yarn, leaving the ends free.
 Trim off the bottom ends of the tassel to even them up.

 Cut 20 12” lengths of yarn.
 Pull through the end of the hat.
 Tie length of yarn around tassel ends and fasten off securely.
 Trim off the bottom ends of the tassel to even them up.